openvinotoolkit/model_server/docs/performance_tuning.md

 > **NOTE:** Deployment of the OpenVINO Model Server including the autoscaling capability can be automated in Kubernetes and OpenShift using the operator.
 [Read more about](https://github.com/openvinotoolkit/operator/blob/main/docs/autoscaling.md)

 ## CPU Power Management Settings
 To save power, the OS can decrease the CPU frequency and increase a volatility of the latency values.
 Similarly the Intel® Turbo Boost Technology may also affect the stability of results.
 For best reproducibility, consider locking the frequency to the processor base frequency (refer to the https://ark.intel.com/ for your specific CPU).
 For example, in Linux setting the relevant values for the /sys/devices/system/cpu/cpu* entries does the trick.
-[Read more](https://docs.openvino.ai/2022.2/openvino_docs_optimization_guide_dldt_optimization_guide.html).
 High-level commands like cpupower also exists:
 ```
 $ cpupower frequency-set --min 3.1GHz
 ```